Please visit our new Terrifying 25 website

 Sage came up with the name -- The Terrifying Twenty-Five.

 Alex drew the design for the patch.

 I went through Daniell and Smith's White Mountain Guide, 28th Edition and, based solely on the published descriptions, came up with a list of trails.
-I then asked a bunch of other hikers to contribute their advice.
+I then consulted with the girls and asked a bunch of other hikers to contribute their advice.